MicrosoftDocs/fabric-docs/docs/data-engineering/apache-spark-monitor-run-series.md

 ms.search.form: Monitor run series
 ---

-# Monitor run series
+# Monitor Apache Spark run series

-The Spark run series automatically classifies the following into respective run series:
+The Apache Spark run series automatically classifies the following into respective run series:

 * Your Spark applications from your recurring pipeline activities, or manual notebook runs.
 * Spark job runs from the same notebook or Spark job definition into respective run series.